adrianjunus/SensorDataCollector/README.md

 Simulate sensor data (dis)continuously streaming to a PostgreSql database.
 This represents an edge device running independently from a central datastore and analytics platform.

 To feature...
-- Centralized analytical store using inudstry-standard data warehouse management
+- Centralized analytical store using industry-standard data warehouse management
 - Containerized edge device deployment
 - Version-controlled IaC
 - Live-stream analytics and dashboarding